Moscow: Etymology

-Moscow has acquired epithets, such as the "third Rome".
-Moscow is one of twelve Hero Cities.
+Moscow has acquired epithets, such as the "Third Rome".
+It was one of 12 honorary Hero Cities in the Soviet Union.
 The demonym for a Moscow resident is rendered as Muscovite in English.

 History

 Prehistory

 The site of modern-day Moscow has been inhabited since prehistoric times.
-Among the earliest finds are relics of the Lyalovo culture, which experts assign to the Neolithic period.
-They confirm that the first inhabitants of the area were hunters and gatherers.
-Around 950 AD, two Slavic tribes, Vyatichi and Krivichi, settled here.
+Among the earliest archaeological discoveries were relics of the Lyalovo culture, which experts assign to the Neolithic period.
+These relics confirm that the area's first inhabitants were hunters and gatherers.
+Around 950 AD, two Slavic tribes—Vyatichi and Krivichi—settled in the area.
 The Vyatichi may have formed the majority of Moscow's indigenous population.

 Early history (1147–1263)

-Moscow is first mentioned in chronicles under the year 1147, as part of the principality of Rostov-Suzdal, which emerged from the disintegration of Kievan Rus'.
-It was referred to as a meeting place of Yuri Dolgorukiy and Sviatoslav Olgovich.
+Moscow is first mentioned in chronicles in the year 1147, as part of the principality of Rostov-Suzdal, which emerged from the disintegration of Kievan Rus'.
+Moscow was referred to as a meeting place for Yuri Dolgorukiy and Sviatoslav Olgovich.
 At the time, it was a minor town on the western border of the principality.
-The importance of Moscow greatly increased during the second half of the 12th century, and it was converted into a fortified gorod (stronghold) in the 1150s, with the first walls of the Kremlin being built.
+The importance of Moscow increased significantly during the second half of the 12th century, and the town was converted into a fortified gorod (stronghold) during the 1150s, when the first walls of the Kremlin were built.
 During the Mongol invasions of 1237–1238, Moscow was sacked following the destruction of Ryazan.

-The first prince of Moscow was Daniel, the youngest son of Alexander Nevsky, and in 1263, he was given Moscow as an otchina (hereditary land), where he established a local branch of Rurikid princes.
-Two chronicles refer to Mikhail Khorobrit as "Mikhail of Moscow" in the mid-13th century, but Daniel is generally considered to be the first prince of Moscow.
-On Mikhail's death in 1248, if it is assumed that an appanage principality was created, Moscow reverted as an escheat to the grand prince of Vladimir.
+The first prince of Moscow was Daniel, the youngest son of Alexander Nevsky.
+In 1263, Daniel was given Moscow as an otchina (hereditary land), where he established a local branch of Rurikid princes.
+Two chronicles refer to Mikhail Khorobrit as "Mikhail of Moscow" during the mid-13th century, but Daniel is generally considered to be the first prince of Moscow.
+On Mikhail's death in 1248—if it is assumed that an appanage principality was created (as a grant to a younger child of a monarch)—Moscow reverted as an escheat (where the state takes ownership of "unowned" land) to the grand prince of Vladimir.
 Until 1271, the principality was ruled by the governors of Daniel's uncle Yaroslav, who was given Tver as an appanage.
-Daniel himself is first mentioned in chronicles under the year 1282 as taking part in a feudal war between his two older brothers.
+Daniel is first mentioned in chronicles in the year 1282, when he participated in a feudal war between his two older brothers.